offlinefirst/offlinefirst.org/_posts/2016-06-29-pedro-teixeira.md

 ---
 layout:   camper-profile
 root_path: ../../
-type:     team
+type:     camper
 name:     Pedro Teixeira
-twitter:  strevat
+twitter:  pgte
-avatar:   /images/team/pedroteixeria.jpg
+avatar:   /images/campers/pedroteixeria.jpg
 ---

 ### What do you find interesting about the concept of Offline First?